 Given its milder winter temps, Southeast shed hunting strategies differ slightly from the regions to the north.

-We talked with Steve Tittsworth of Greenback Tactical to give us some expert insight into shed hunting in the Southeast:
+We talked with Steve Tittsworth of Greenback Tactical for insight into shed hunting in the Southeast:

 The first week of March.
 I’ve actually got pictures of bucks holding that late here in Tennessee but for the most part, that has given them enough time to drop.
 We’re past the stresses of what little bad weather we may have and stand no chance of bothering the animals in any way.

-The particular areas we hunt are 90% wooded and considerably thicker than most.
-With that said, we still seek out the thickest parts of those areas because the trail systems are confined and the deer are forced to use the very few that pass through them.
-Some are more like tunnels than trails, but we have more in those types of areas than any other.
+The areas we hunt are 90% wooded and considerably thicker than most.
+That said, we still seek out the thickest parts of those areas because the trail systems are confined and the deer are forced to use the very few that pass through them.
+Some are more like tunnels than trails, but we have found more sheds in those types of areas than any other.

 Slow down.
 It’s still a bit like hunting.
 Again, our areas are so thick in eastern Tennessee and our deer densities are so low that just leisurely strolling through the woods won’t work.
 Take a few steps and scan, then repeat.
 Glassing isn’t much use in the thickets, but the same techniques apply.
 Just a few steps to change your perspective can reveal something that was right in front of you.